HeapSpace/vdb2016/content/index.md

     track: 3
     slot: 6
     short:
       - "Developers deploy their applications several times a day.
 Therefore deployment needs to be fast, secure and, most important, easy.
+Many ruby developers use capistrano, and many more (PHP) are writing their own FTP scripts."
+    long:
+      - "Developers deploy their applications several times a day.
+Therefore deployment needs to be fast, secure and, most important, easy.
 Many ruby developers use capistrano, and many more (PHP) are writing their own FTP scripts.
 With easy to write DSL, error resistant scripts and blazingfast execution time (even for rails application) Mina is making deployment fun again!"
-    long:
-      - "TBA"

   -
     tid: 335